-the end of this period of time, we will

-review this agreement, evaluate our progress, and read will then be considered complete.
-If we choose to con- negotiate a basis for continuation, so long as we have tinue our mentoring partnership, we may
+We agree to meet regularly until we accomplish our predefined goals or for a maximum of twenty (20) weeks.
+At the end of this period of time, we will review this agreement, evaluate our progress, and reach a learning conclusion.
+The relationship will then be considered complete.
+If we continue our mentoring partnership, we may negotiate a basis for continuation as long as we have stipulated mutually agreed-on goals.

-In the event one of us believes it is no longer producti situation is compromised, we may decide to seek outs relationship.
+If one of us believes that continuing is no longer productive or that the learning situation is compromised, we may decide to seek outside intervention or conclude the relationship.

-In this event, we agree to use closure as a learning op portunity.
+In this event, we agree to use closure as a learning opportunity

+2000, San Francisco, CA: Jossey-Bass.
+Reprinted with permission.

+in this event, we agree to use crosure as a rearm ng opportunity.

 Mentor's Signature Date

 Novice Teacher's Signature Date

-Office Use O only
+Office Use Only

 Received by:

-Office of Human Resources Date
+Talent Development Officer

 Source: The Mentor's Guide: Facilitating Effective Learning Relationships (p.
-110), L. Zachary, 2000, San Francisco, CA: Jossey-Bass.
-Reprinted with permission.
+110), L. Zachary,